lxrogers/CS124PA6/README.md

 	python directmt.py 0 1 2 -t

-To see the impact of all our methodologies on the translations, call the script with a verbose flat '-v':
+To see the impact of all our methodologies on the translations, call the script with a verbose flag '-v':

 	python directmt.py -v (-t) 0 1 2

 			or equivalently:

 	python directmt.py 0 1 2 (-t -v)